ITIL 4 Foundation Practice Exam 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 800

-A financial resource used for service support
+A financial metric used for tracking performance

 Next